We are proud to have a team of experienced and dedicated educators from around the world as our faculty at UWC ISAK Japan.

 Ms. Chien has a Master’s degree in International Education and a Bachelor’s degree in Chinese Literature.
 She has been teaching both Chinese A and Mandarin B in the IB Diploma Programme for 10 years.
 Ms. Chien was born in Taiwan and has lived in the UK for the last 15 years.
 Having taught in both Taiwan and UK, she truly enjoys working in an international environment, and believes that the cultural diversity helps enrich the whole learning process.

-Advisory Program Coordinator, G10 CAS Coordinator
+Advisory Program Coordinator, Interfaith Program Coordinator, G10 CAS Coordinator

 Ms. Corrias has developed her professional profile working with charities and NGOs, where she has been operating in the management of human resources and as a trainer and facilitator in Italy, Spain, Israel/Palestine, Mexico and in the Balkans.
 She has developed projects in education, interfaith dialogue, community building, active citizenship, children’s rights, conflict transformation, and in the socio-medical field.
 Ms. Corrias holds a Master’s in Political Sciences and a Master’s in Cultural and Religious Mediation.
 She strongly believes that educating young generations in dialogue, empathy and the value of diversity is crucial to supporting the growth of future leaders who will have a meaningful impact in our globalized world.

-Spanish, ToK, World Language Department Chair
+Spanish, World Language Department Chair

 Since leaving her picturesque hometown of Málaga, Spain, Mrs. González has worked in the UK, Germany and Japan teaching Spanish to middle school, high school and university students with diverse international backgrounds.
 She has extensive experience in curriculum design and planning, having implemented new Spanish courses at her last two schools.
 Mrs. González holds a Law Degree from the University of Málaga; a Master’s Degree in Teaching Spanish as a Second Language from UNED University in Madrid; and a PGCE in Spanish Language and Literature from the University of Málaga.
 Outside of school, she enjoys traveling and learning about other cultures, as well as designing jewelry when she finds the time.

-With almost twenty years of experience teaching the IB Programme in Curacao and Atlanta, Georgia (US) and thirty years of teaching experience in total, Mrs. Hasham brings considerable expertise and knowledge to ISAK.
+With twenty years of experience teaching the IB Programme in Curacao and Atlanta, Georgia (US) and thirty years of teaching experience in total, Mrs. Hasham brings considerable expertise and knowledge to ISAK.
 She earned her Bachelor’s degree at Vanderbilt University and a Master’s degree from Syracuse University.
 She most recently served as CAS Coordinator at Atlanta International School and has broad experience in international education, with her major focus on high school history courses.
 In 2011, Mrs. Hasham received a Teacher of the Year Award from ECIS, a global organization that promotes best practices in international education.

-Ms. Hashimoto is a certified clinical psychologist and has been working at Japanese middle schools and universities as a school counselor for fifteen years.
-She has earned a Master’s degree in Guidance and Counselor Education in the U.S. and has been trained therapist in Process Work, which is an integrated and holistic approach made up of psychology, physics, sociology, and anthropology.
-Experiences in supporting students as a counselor as well as being supported as handicapped bring her the belief that we are here to interact so that we can make changes for the future and enrich our lives.
+Ms. Hashimoto is a certified clinical psychologist and has been working at Japanese middle schools and universities as a school counsellor for fifteen years.
+She has earned a Master’s degree in Guidance and Counsellor Education in the U.S. and has been trained therapist in Process Work, which is an integrated and holistic approach made up of psychology, physics, sociology, and anthropology.
+Experiences in supporting students as a counsellor as well as being supported as handicapped bring her the belief that we are here to interact so that we can make changes for the future and enrich our lives.
 She is very happy to be a member of ISAK community.